2016 Azerbaijani constitutional referendum

 A constitutional referendum was held in Azerbaijan on 26 September 2016.
-Voters were asked whether they approve of 29 constitutional amendments, with a separate vote on each one.
+Voters were asked whether they approved of 29 constitutional amendments, with a separate vote on each one.
 All 29 amendments were approved by between 89% and 95% of voters.
 It created the office of the Vice President and extended the presidential term from five to seven years.

 Background

 President Ilham Aliyev issued a decree on 18 July 2016, amending several articles of the constitution.
-These were reviewed by the Constitutional Court, who approved them on 25 July.
-On 26 July Aliyev ordered that a referendum be held, as required by articles 152 and 153 of the constitution.
+These were reviewed by the Constitutional Court, which approved them on 25 July.
+On 26 July Aliyev ordered that a referendum be held, as required under articles 152 and 153 of the constitution.

 Results

 Aftermath

 Following the referendum, President Ilham Aliyev appointed his wife Mehriban Aliyeva as Vice-President.